 *Helen Nash was born on this date in 1921.
 She was a Black pediatrician and administrator.

 Helen Elizabeth Nash was born to Homer Erwin Nash and Marie Antoinette Graves Nash.
-Her father returned from World War I and started a medical practiced called Herndon Building in 1910.
+Her father returned from World War I and started a medical practice called Herndon Building in 1910.
 Helen was the third of six children in the family, and they were raised in Atlanta.
 Both Nash's father and grandfather, Antoine Graves Nash, practiced medicine.
 Antoine sold his house to fund Helen's education for her medical degree.

 She received her bachelor’s degree from Spelman College in 1941.
 She received her medical degree from Meharry Medical College in 1945.
 She made the honor roll in her first semester at Meharry Medical College and was one of only four women in her graduating class.
 She then began an internship at Homer G. Phillips Hospital.
-It was segregated at the time and was the only hospital in St. Louis open to Black doctors.
-She directed many changes to basic hygiene of the patients as well as broke racial divides between the black and white hospitals.
+It was segregated then and was the only hospital in St. Louis open to Black doctors.
+She directed many changes to the basic hygiene of the patients as well as broke racial divides between the black and white hospitals.

-In addition to healthcare, Nash often visited the Missouri Botanical Garden during her internship years and became a member of the Garden's Board of Trustees in 1991.
-She was granted honorary lifetime memberships to two separate medical societies: the St. Louis Medical Society in 1975, and Medical Women's Society in 1991.
+In addition to healthcare, Nash often visited the Missouri Botanical Garden during her internship and became a member of the Garden's Board of Trustees in 1991.
+She was granted honorary lifetime memberships to two medical societies: the St. Louis Medical Society in 1975 and Medical Women's Society in 1991.
 In 1994, the NAACP magazine Crisis awarded Nash the Women's Medal of Honor.
 Her legacy is carried out through the Dr. Helen E. Nash Academic Achievement Award, which The Washington University School of Medicine has given out every year since 1996.
-In addition, in 2014, the St. Louis Children's Hospital began offering an internship to young woman of color in Nash's honor.
-Helen Nash, known for breaking racial and gender barriers in the medical field died on October 4, 2012.
+In addition, in 2014, the St. Louis Children's Hospital began offering an internship to a young woman of color in Nash's honor.
+Helen Nash, known for breaking racial and gender barriers in the medical field, died on October 4, 2012.